unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 We will not be concerned here with the keyboards.
 There are so many.
 This guide will assume the user has found a keyboard that works and just run through the features offered by the software.

-# Using the Micro Journal Rev 5 - A Walkthrough

 ## Setting Up the Micro Journal Rev 5